 Tax Free Holidays by State

 Below is the most up-to-date listing of tax free holidays by state.
 If you do not see your state listed, that means, unfortunately, your state is not participating in a tax free weekend.
+Visit your state’s Department of Revenue website to review qualifying purchases.
 (Please note that sometimes states that have had a tax free weekend in the past may have changed their budgets or legislation and decided against having one this year.)

 - New York — Currently, the state of New York has not scheduled a tax-free holiday, however, New York City does not charge tax on apparel and shoe purchases that cost less than $110 per item.

 - South Carolina — August 1 – 3